 Charlotte Turner Smith (4 May 1749 – 28 October 1806) was an English author.

-When Smith was fifteen, he married a wealthy woman.
+When Smith was fifteen, her father married a wealthy woman.
 Charlotte and her stepmother disliked each other from the first time they met, so Smith’s father hurriedly arranged to marry his daughter off: only six months later, in 1765, fifteen-year-old Charlotte was married to the son of an affluent London merchant, director of the East India Company and owner of sugar cane plantations in Barbados.
 Forty years later, in a letter to Lord Egremont, from February 4th 1803, Smith would refer to her father’s decision as the moment when she was sold “like a Southdown sheep to the West India shambles”.
 In a letter to Sarah Rose, from June 15th 1804, she would refer to the event as the experience of being sold like “a legal prostitute”.

 Unfortunately, her marriage was a nightmare.
 Her husband’s relatives were mostly uneducated, and frowned on her literary aspirations.
 In 1766, Charlotte gave birth to her first child, who died one year later.
 Between 1767 and 1785, the couple had eleven more children and, before long, her husband proved to be a heavy drinker, a gambler, and a promiscuous and abusive man.
 In a 1788 letter to her publisher Thomas Cadell, Charlotte wrote of her husband’s “fits of fury” and his “more than usual brutality“, referring to him as a man from whom “I and my family have everything to fear.”